⚠️ Portugal Nationality Law Changes 2025

 Step 2: Schedule your visa interview.
 All applicants must attend an interview at either the application center or the Portuguese Consulate.
 This meeting is essential for verifying your plans to relocate to Portugal, as well as your qualifications and other pertinent information.
 Be sure to bring all relevant documents with you to the interview.

 Step 3: Receive your visa.
-The HQA Visa is prioritized, and if your application is approved, you can expect to receive your visa within 30 days (approximately 4.5 weeks).
+The HQA Visa is prioritized, and if your application is approved, you can expect to receive your visa within 30 to 90 days (approximately 4.5 weeks to 12 weeks).

 Step 4: Travel to Portugal and secure your residence permit.
 Upon arrival in Portugal, schedule an appointment at AIMA to submit your residency permit application in person.
 It’s important to bring all required documents to this appointment.
 The processing time for your residence permit typically ranges from 6 to 10 weeks, during which your application will be evaluated.